-• FIRST OFFENSE - the student will be suspended from school may be referred to the Board for possible expulsion.
+• FIRST OFFENSE - the student will be suspended from school and may be referred to the Board for possible expulsion.
 Student Assistant Program (SAP) Counseling will also be recommended should a student be allowed to remain in school, and a conference will be held with a DRC (Disciplinary Review Committee), the student, parents, guardian, Principal before the student may return to school.
-First offense will result in a minimum of 6 weeks at the LaRue County Alternative Education Center.
+First offense could result in placement at the LaRue County Alternative Education Center.